 The question you’ll need to answer is whether or not you can manage the property on your own, possibly from a long distance, or if you’ll need to hire a professional property management company.

 Property management services range from full service— marketing, maintenance, payment collection, and more— to simply handling the paperwork.
-Depending on the level of service you choose, you can expect to pay on average between 8% and 12% of the monthly rent collected.
+Depending on the level of service you choose, you can expect to pay an average of 8-12% of the monthly rent collected.

 If you’re still feeling like a rental property idea is a good idea, take your considerations to the next level before committing.
 Here’s more to think about: